 See what I mean and let me know in the comments if you have anymore that you detest!

 – Lockdown – full lockdown, half lockdown, local lockdown, relaxing lockdown..this one has been the toughest.
 When the concept of lockdown was mentioned, when happening abroad, I never thought it would really happen and it did.
 When it started to come around again, I just felt rage.
 Almost like a child screaming at their parents, “you can’t tell ME what to do!!” again.
 But they can sadly and I never want to be put in this situation or hear that word ever again when this is over.
 Taking away your freedom to see friends and family was the hardest.
+Part of me wonders how many lockdown phrases we could come up with but that really is another post!

 – Shielding – a shield to me is a huge piece of metal that stops you getting an arrow or sword shoved into your torso and getting killed, so I can see why it was adapted for those who need to isolate and are vulnerable.
 However, I can’t imagine being in that situation and I really felt for those who had to shield.
 I’m sure like me, they never want anyone to tell “them to shield” ever again!